 At least 51 per cent will be invested in transferable securities and money market instruments permitted under Article 41 (1a) of the Law of 17 December 2010 on Undertakings for Collective Investment and in accordance with the sub-fund's investment policy.
-These portfolio assets as well as derivatives for investment purposes are subject to ongoing screening with regard to the aforementioned exclusion criteria and PAI indicators.
+These portfolio assets as well as derivatives for investment purposes and possible target fund investments are subject to ongoing screening with regard to the aforementioned exclusion criteria and PAI indicators.